 Instead of just using store bought butter, I really want to make this even more homemade.
 So we made our own butter.
 Yes.
 The kids and I made butter, using heavy cream and a mason jar.

 Essentially you pour the heavy cream into a mason jar and shake a lot.
-Shake for about 10 minutes.
-You will first hear the mixture getting thicker as it turns into cream.
-Keep shaking and after awhile you’ll hear sloshing noises again.
+Shake the jar for about 10 minutes.
+You will first hear the mixture getting thicker as it turns into whipped cream.
+Keep shaking the jar and after awhile you’ll hear sloshing noises again.
 Then you’ll see that the butter has separated from the buttermilk.
 Voila!
 You made homemade butter.
 (Want to see the butter making in action?
 Watch our video!)